Last Updated on January 11, 2026

 Using cake flour is straightforward, but here are some tips to ensure you get the best results:

-3. Don’t Overmix: Overmixing can develop gluten, even in low-gluten cake flour, making your baked goods tough.
+- Don’t Overmix: Overmixing can develop gluten, even in low-gluten cake flour, making your baked goods challenging.
 Mix just until the ingredients are combined.

 So, next time you’re whipping up a delicate cake or a batch of melt-in-your-mouth cookies, reach for the cake flour.
 Your taste buds will thank you!